Kuala Lumpur Skyline 2026

 Expat in KL for 2 years

-"Don't neglect health insurance.
-A small glitch can cost a lot in the private sector.
-The health guide saved me when I arrived."
+"Don't overlook health insurance.
+A small mishap can be expensive in the private system.
+The health guide saved the day when I arrived."

 Jean-Marc T.